benresonance-star/Task-Checker/specification.md

 - **Rank-Aware Sidebar**: The top-most uncompleted task in the sidebar is the **Executive Task**, featuring full functional timer controls and a completion footer.
 Subsequent selected tasks enter **Management Mode**, a streamlined view that replaces active timer controls with a standalone **Duration Input** for planning, and moves management icons (Trash) into the primary utility row for compactness.
 - **Top-Driven Playlist Model**: The `activeFocus` state is automatically synchronized with the first uncompleted item in the `actionSet`.
 Drag-and-drop reordering is the primary method for changing focus.
 - **Persistent Session Ledger**: Completed tasks remain in the `actionSet` with a `completedAt` timestamp and `completed: true` status.
 They are displayed in the **Winning Ledger** section with victory-themed styling.
-- **Mirror Staging**: The Home Planner's Staging slots are a stationary 3-item window into the sidebar's top items, visually reflecting the current focus wherever it sits in that trio.
+- **Mirror Staging**: MISSION CONTROL's Staging slots are a stationary 3-item window into the sidebar's top items, visually reflecting the current focus wherever it sits in that trio.
 - **Cloud Sanitization**: Every `updateDoc` call to Firestore MUST wrap the data object in the `sanitize()` helper to remove `undefined` values, preventing silent persistence failures.
 - **Atomic Presence**: Always use Firestore dot-notation (`updateDoc(docRef, { [`activeUsers.${userId}`]: data })`) to update presence without risk of overwriting other users.